getnelson/cli/README.md

 $ nelson stacks list --namespaces dev --datacenters us-west-2,us-west-1

 # show the stacks availabe in all datacenters for a given namespace
-$ nelson stacks list --namespaces devel
+$ nelson stacks list --namespaces dev

 # show the stacks availabe in all datacenters for a given namespace and status
 $ nelson stacks list --namespaces dev --statuses deploying,ready,deprecated